Chart Color Schemes

 Parkside's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Parkside.
-Mortality rates and chronic condition prevalence were assessed by AreaSearch, indicating low prevalence of common health conditions across both young and old age cohorts.
-Private health cover was found to be exceptionally high at approximately 68% of the total population (3,813 people), compared to 52.7% across Greater Adelaide and a national average of 55.7%.
+Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
+Private health cover was exceptionally high at approximately 68% of the total population (3,674 people), compared to 52.7% across Greater Adelaide and a national average of 55.7%.

-The most common medical conditions in the area were mental health issues, impacting 9.0% of residents, and arthritis, affecting 6.7%.
-A total of 71.1% of residents declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
-Working-age residents showed notably healthy outcomes with low chronic condition prevalence.
-The area has 17.4% of residents aged 65 and over (978 people), which is lower than the 19.3% in Greater Adelaide.
+The most common medical conditions in the area were mental health issues impacting 9.0% of residents and arthritis affecting 6.7%, while 71.1% declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+Working-age residents had low chronic condition prevalence.
+The area had 18.2% of residents aged 65 and over (986 people), lower than the 19.2% in Greater Adelaide.
 Health outcomes among seniors were above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health